-The Australian Institute of International Affairs seeks students from Australia and throughout the world who are interested in completing a voluntary internship.
-Regular internships are offered in Sydney, Melbourne and Canberra (National Office).
-Places may also be available in Adelaide, Brisbane, Canberra (ACT Branch) and Hobart depending on branch needs.
+The Australian Institute of International Affairs seeks students who are based in Australia who are interested in completing a voluntary internship.
+Regular internships are offered in Sydney, Melbourne, and Canberra (National Office).
+Places may also be available in Adelaide, Brisbane, Canberra (ACT Branch), and Hobart depending on branch needs.

 A customised program is designed for each of the AIIA’s National Office interns according to the intern’s learning and career development needs.
 It can include a mix of training and practical experience in events, communications and office management.
-Download a Standard contract trainee template (32 kB).
+Download a Standard Contract Trainee Template (35 KB).

-The AIIA has some flexibility to adapt its internship programs to suit individual needs:
+The AIIA National Office has some flexibility to adapt its internship programs to suit individual needs:

-- Internships can be full-time or part-time (minimum one day per week) for a 3-12 month period.
+- Internships can be full-time or part-time (minimum two days per week) for a 3-12 month period.
 Placements less than 3 months are rare.

-- Internships at National Office can be for academic credit through a university program.
+- Preference will be given to applicants who are applying for academic credit through a university program.

 - Interns will be provided with support including induction, regular supervision, access to events and opportunity to work with other interns.